gaelrenoux/tranzactio/README.md

+### I'm getting NoClassDefFoundError on cats/FlatMapArityFunctions

+Check that your project has `org.typelevel:cats-core` as a dependency.
+See https://github.com/zio/interop-cats/issues/669 for more details about this issue.

 ### When will tranzactio work with <insert DB library here>?

 I want to add wrappers around more database access libraries.